The Center for Contemporary Jewish Documentation in Milan

 Today, CDEC seeks to reach international audiences making available sixty years of Holocaust research in Italy, dispelling misreadings of the persecution of Italian Jews and taking part in contemporary debates upon the disintegration of civil liberties and the construction of collective memory.

-At the end of World War II, the Italian Jewish community had lost about 35% of its pre-war population: 20% were murdered in Auschwitz and the other 15% converted to Catholicsm or settled abroad.
-In the newly established democratic Italy of 1945 the Jewish population were one of the few tangible reminders of a fascist past.
-Italy did not hold any “Nuremberg” like trials, nor did they undergo a process of defascistization, in other words the country had successfully sunk into oblivion, avoiding its past.
+At the end of World War II, the Italian Jewish community had lost about 35% of its pre-war population: 20% were murdered in Auschwitz and another 15% converted to Catholicsm or settled abroad.
+In the newly established democratic Italy of 1945 the Jewish population was one of the few tangible reminders of a fascist past.
+Italy did not hold any Nuremberg-like trials, nor did they undergo a process of defascistization: after a devastating end of the war, the country successfully sank its past into oblivion.

 As masterly depicted by Giorgio Bassani in his short story Una Lapide in Via Mazzini, the attempt by Jews to re-enter Italian society was greeted with suspicion.
 Italy had ruthlessly stripped Jews of their rights, assets, homes and jobs, and had collaborated on the deportation of about 9,800 people (between the peninsula and the Italian territories) to extermination camps.